moorepants/eme185/content/pages/instructor-guide.rst

 - Assignments should be graded and returned within 1 week of their due date.
 - For assignments not co-graded with the instructor (e.g. memos), the TAs should calibrate by grading one submission together.
-For group-submitted assignments, choose a team from one of the 25% TAs.
+For group-submitted assignments, choose a team from one of the 25% TAs to co-grade.

 Memos
 -----